U-boat: Type 209 and variants

 In 1968, the German Navy ordered twelve more coastal submarines, named U-13 to U-24.
 The Type 205 design was again enlarged, accommodating extra batteries to feed the ever-increasing array of electronics.
 This resulted in the 450-ton Type 206.
 A further six of these U-boats named U-25 to U-30 were ordered in 1970 to replace the six faulty U-boats U-3 to U-8.
 The German Navy wanted to order six larger Type 208 submarine-hunter U-boats, and although permission was obtained from the Western European Union for construction up to 1,000 tons, this order was never placed because there were financial burdens with the fiasco of the nonmagnetic U-boats and since a diesel-electric submarine was too slow as a submarine hunter for nuclear propelled submarines.

 Having secured the permission to build larger submarines, the Type 209 diesel-electric submarine was designed as a much larger Type 205, with the same characteristics and armament, but with much larger battery capacity, the possibility for torpedo reloads and extra sensors.
-It was proposed as a very customizable export-sales submarine, available in five variants with a displacement between 1,000–1,500 tons.
-The first customer was the Hellenic Navy, which received four Type 209's in 1971-72.
+It was proposed as a very customizable export-sales submarine, available in five variants with a displacement between 1,000 and 1,500 tons.
+The first customer was the Hellenic Navy, which received four Type 209's in 1971–72.
 As of 2002, fifty-one boats had been built for thirteen navies, with another twelve still ordered.
 In 1974, three 540 tons U-boats were built for the Israeli Navy.
 Based both on the type 206 and as a smaller Type 209, these three U-boats were classified as the Type 540.
 For political reasons these U-boats were not built in Germany but by Vickers Limited in England.
 In 1982, the Norwegian Navy ordered six 1,000 tons U-boats, to replace half of the Kobben-class submarines, these were classified as the Type 210.
 After receiving two Type 209 U-boats in 1974, the Argentine Navy ordered six larger 2,000 tons TR-1700 U-boats in 1977.
-Two of these were built in Germany and delivered after the Falklands War in 1984-85, the remaining four were to be built in Argentina, but these were never completed.
+Two of these were built in Germany and delivered after the Falklands War in 1984–85, the remaining four were to be built in Argentina, but these were never completed.
 In the early 1990s, Israel ordered three 1,565 tons submarines which were enlarged versions of the Type 209 but resembled more the later Type 212.
-The first three submarines were delivered in 1999-2000 as the Dolphin-class or Type 800.
+The first three submarines were delivered in 1999–2000 as the Dolphin-class or Type 800.